djvill/APLS/doc/how-to-use/search.md

 This drop-down menu lets you select whether the search will identify annotations that match your input pattern or annotations that don't match your input pattern.

 {:.note .no-collapse}
-> Pattern input fields look for matches in the corpus by invidual word, rather than entire utterances.
+> Pattern input fields look for matches in the corpus by individual word, rather than entire utterances.
 > For example, if you entered `not even` into the orthography input field, you would not get any results because "not even" will never match a single word in any transcript.
 > However, you can expand the size of your search to include multiple words, as explained in the [Searching multiple words](#searching-multiple-words) section.